ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/commands/how-to/retrieve-user-permission.markdown

 ﻿# Commands : How to retrieve user permission for a specified database?

-`GetUserInfo` used to retreive user permissions for a specified database
+`GetUserPermission` used to retrieve user permissions for a specified database

 ## Syntax